Ledger-Donjon/armagnac/README.md

 ### Unimplemented instructions for ArmV7-M

 Here is a list of instructions that are not implemented yet for ArmV7-M archiecture version.
-In particular, there is no support for coprocessor operations.
 Unimplemented instructions will raise an error during execution.

 - CLREX: Clear Exclusive
 - CSDB: Consumption of Speculative Data Barrier